Nicolás Gaitán

-Osvaldo Nicolás Fabián "Nico" Gaitán (/es/; (Note: In isolation, Gaitán is pronounced /es/.) born 23 February 1988) is an Argentine professional footballer who plays as an attacking midfielder or winger.
+Osvaldo Nicolás Fabián "Nico" Gaitán (/es/; (Note: In isolation, Gaitán is pronounced /es/.) born 23 February 1988) is an Argentine professional footballer who plays as an attacking midfielder or winger for Aldosivi.

 A product of Boca Juniors, he joined Benfica in Portugal, where he won three Primeira Liga titles, one Taça de Portugal, five Taça da Liga and one Supertaça Cândido de Oliveira in six seasons.

 Club career

 Boca Juniors

 Born in San Martín, Buenos Aires, Gaitán rose from the ranks at Boca Juniors, having entered its youth system at the age of 13 in spite of doubts regarding his future due to his small frame.
 He made his competitive debut with the club on 1 June 2008 in a 3–1 win against Arsenal de Sarandí, and scored his first two Primera División goals two months later in a 3–0 success at Huracán.

 On 23 September 2008 Gaitán netted his first goal in an international tournament, that year's Copa Sudamericana, against Liga de Quito.
 Two days later he again made the scoresheet, in the 4–2 win over Newell's Old Boys where he also set up Lucas Viatri for his side's final goal.

 Gaitán scored seven times in 33 games in his last season with Boca, who only managed to finish 11th in the Apertura and 16th in the Clausura.